 - Increase FY 2020 funding for mental health and substance use programs to help community-based providers meet the growing demand for services;

 - Co-sponsor the Mainstreaming Addiction Treatment Act (S. 2074/H.R.
 2482), which will increase access to buprenorphine treatment within our communities;

 - Pass the Mental Health Access Improvement Act (S. 286/H.R.
 945), allowing marriage and family therapists and licensed mental health counselors to bill Medicare for their services thereby increasing access to care; and

 - Co-sponsor the Medicaid Reentry Act (H.R.
 1329), which reinstates Medicaid eligibility for incarcerated individuals up to 30 days prior to release.

-“In the last year, we made major strides to ensure people with mental illness and/or addictions get effective care when and where they need it as a direct result of advocacy from past Hill Days,” said Chuck Ingoglia, president and CEO of the National Council for Behavioral Health.
+“In the last year, we made major strides to ensure people with mental illness and/or addictions get effective care when and where they need it as a direct result of advocacy from past Hill Days,” said Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing.
 “We are thrilled at the turnout of Hill Day advocates this year and look forward to working with members of Congress to continue to improve access to mental health and addiction treatment for all who need it.”